UlyssesZh/UlyssesZh.github.io/_posts/2022-11-06-linear-ode-solution.md

 By Lemma 16, the root $r_l$ brings $w_l$ special solutions.
 All the special solutions brought by all the roots can be proved to be linearly independent.
 According to Lemma 12, there are $m$ linearly independent special solutions.
-According to Lemma 11, the result can be proved. $\square$
+According to Lemma 11, the result can be proved. {% qed %}

 **Lemma 18**.
 The sufficient and necessary condition for the sequence